adamtow/geocuts/docs/English.md

 As Cronios introduced a new method for automatically running your shortcuts based on time, GeoCuts does the same for location!

-Imagine some of the things you can now do with GeoCuts:
+Imagine some of the things GeoCuts enables:

-- Define a running path to play your favorite songs at key areas or inform your loved ones on your progress.
+- Like to run?
+Define a running path to play your favorite songs at key areas or inform your loved ones on your progress.
 - Let you know when you enter an area where you took one of your favorite photos or experienced one of your fondest memories.
 - Automatically run important tasks when you enter or exit a location.